tdesvenain/pyodconverter/README.md

 ## PyODConverter

-PyODConverter (for Python OpenDocument Converter) is a Python package that automates office document conversions from the command line using LibreOffice or OpenOffice.org.
+PyODConverter (for Python OpenDocument Converter) is a Python package that automates office document conversions using LibreOffice or OpenOffice.org.

 ## Setup